This is the multi-page printable view of this section. Click here to print.

 Table.
 Keypair tags tab items

-• Check work time, resource ID, resource name, work details, event topic, work result, and worker information
+Activity History ListResource change history, including operation time, resource ID, resource name, operation details, event topic, operation result, and operator information.

 Managing Keypair Resources